theone9807/data-visualization-1/README.md

 # data-visualization-1
 Let's start learning data visualization step by step

+#see code file for more details everything is explained with comments there
 first step to data visualization in python is to import all therequired modules, for oure purpose the required modules are

 # from numpy.random import randn